John Loftus (military author)

-John Joseph Loftus (born February 12, 1950), is an American author, former high level U.S. government prosecutor, conspiracy theorist and former Army intelligence officer.
-He is the president of The Intelligence Summit and of the Florida Holocaust Museum in St. Petersburg.
+John Joseph Loftus (born February 12, 1950), is an American author, former high level U.S. government prosecutor, and former Army intelligence officer.
+He is the president of The Intelligence Summit and was formerly president of the Florida Holocaust Museum in St. Petersburg.

 Loftus has authored a number of books alleging ties between the CIA and former Nazis, including The Belarus Secret and The Secret War Against the Jews, both of which have extensive material on the Bush-Rockefeller-Nazi connections.

 From 2017 to date, he writes a weekly column called "spyview" for the Haredi Jewish magazine Ami.

 Early career

 The son of a firefighter, Loftus was born in Boston, Massachusetts, and is a graduate of Boston College (BA, 1971) and Suffolk University (JD, 1977).
 He served in the U.S. Army from 1971 to 1974, attaining the rank of First Lieutenant.
 He began working for the US Department of Justice in 1977 and in 1979 joined their Office of Special Investigations, which was charged with prosecuting and deporting Nazi war criminals in the US.
 Loftus' now-expired website claimed, "As a young U.S. Army officer, John Loftus helped train Israelis on a covert operation that turned the tide of battle in the 1973 Yom Kippur War."